azure-ad-b2c/partner-integrations/samples/Dynamics-Fraud-Protection/ReadMe.md

 | {Settings:DfpAppClientSecretKeyContainer} | Name of the policy key in which you save the DFP client secret | `B2C_1A_DFPClientSecret` |

-\*Application Insights can be setup in any Azure AD tenant/subscription.
+_\*Application Insights can be setup in any Azure AD tenant/subscription.
 This value is optional but recommended to assist with debugging.
-See [this documentation page](https://docs.microsoft.com/en-us/azure/active-directory-b2c/troubleshoot-with-application-insights) for more information.
+See [this documentation page](https://docs.microsoft.com/en-us/azure/active-directory-b2c/troubleshoot-with-application-insights) for more information._

-#### Configure the B2C Tenant
+#### Configure the Azure AD B2C Tenant

-For instructions on how to set up your b2c tenant and configure policies, visit [this documentation page](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#custom-policy-starter-pack).
+For instructions on how to set up your Azure AD B2C tenant and configure policies, visit [this documentation page](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#custom-policy-starter-pack).

 **Note:** As a best practice, we recommend that customers add consent notification in the attribute collection page.
-You should notify users that device telemetry and user identity information will be recorded for account protection purposes.
-_The UI templates provided in this sample DO NOT demonstrate this notification._
+You should notify users that device telemetry and user identity information will be recorded for account protection purposes in accordance with local regulations. _The UI templates provided in this sample DO NOT include this notification._